Oregon Humanities

 Tax ID: 93-0716419

-Oregon Humanities is in the Community category which is sponsored by Willamette Week.
+Oregon Humanities is in the Community category which is sponsored by Comcast.

 They're a medium-sized organization with activities in Clackamas Co., Multnomah Co. and Washington Co.